vecin2/em_automation/README.md

 sqktask is command line application that helps users generating templates, in particular, SQL scripts which are commonly used within EM developement.

-It allows the user to select from a list of templates and once the template is selected it will start prompting to enter the template values.
+Users pick from a list of templates the one that they would like to generate.
+The system  then prompts them to enter each value within the template.
+Finally it retrieves the template rendered with those values.

 Templates are written using [jinja templates syntax](http://jinja.pocoo.org/)  and they should be designed to provide good information to users when entering values and to minimize user interactions, avoiding asking for values that could be computed.